hmgu-itg/general_purpose_scripts/README.md

     + p-value
     + N
     + comma-separated list of samples used in the meta-analysis
-+ known signals: a tab separated table
++ known signals: a BED file containing information about known associations
 + optional bp window restricting conditioning known signals (default: 1Mbp)